Halle (electoral district)

 Halle is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 72.
-It is located in southern Saxony-Anhalt, comprising the city of Halle (Saale) and part of the Saalekreis district.
+Under the current constituency numbering system, it is designated as constituency 71.
+It is located in southern Saxony-Anhalt, comprising the city of Halle (Saale) and parts of the Saalekreis and Anhalt-Bitterfeld districts.

 Halle was created for the inaugural 1990 federal election after German reunification.
-Since 2021, it has been represented by Karamba Diaby of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Karamba Diaby of the Social Democratic Party (SPD).
+Since 2025 it is been represented by Alexander Raue of the AfD.

 Geography

 Halle is located in southern Saxony-Anhalt.
-As of the 2021 federal election, it comprises the independent city of Halle (Saale) and the municipalities of Kabelsketal, Landsberg, and Petersberg from the Saalekreis district.
+As of the 2025 federal election, it comprises the independent city of Halle (Saale), the municipalities of Kabelsketal, Landsberg, and Petersberg from the Saalekreis district, as well as the municipalities of Sandersdorf-Brehna and Zörbig from the Anhalt-Bitterfeld district.

 History

 Halle was created after German reunification in 1990, then known as Halle-Altstadt.
 It acquired its current name in the 2002 election.
 In the 1990 through 1998 elections, it was constituency 291 in the numbering system.
 In the 2002 through 2009 elections, it was number 73.
-Since the 2013 election, it has been number 72.
+In the 2013 through 2021 elections, it was number 72.
+From the 2025 election, it has been number 71.

 Originally, it comprised the independent city of Halle (Saale) without Halle-Neustadt.
 In the 2002 and 2005 elections, it was coterminous with the city of Halle (Saale).
-It acquired its current borders in the 2009 election.
+It was expanded to include surrounding municipalities from Saalekreis in the 2009 election, and further expanded into Anhalt-Bitterfeld ahead of the 2025 election.